yugr/rust-slides/features/cons/index-checks/README.md

 is blockage of autovec (and maybe other optimizations) and check themselves are cheap.
 Another example of blocked autovec: https://rust.godbolt.org/z/hccWGv889

-burntsushi [claims](https://news.ycombinator.com/item?id=14903258) that bounds checking is not the main problem with autovectorization
+burntsushi [claims](https://news.ycombinator.com/item?id=14903258) that bounds checking is not the only problem with autovectorization

 Note that bounds checks also take some I$ and branch predictor slots.